eternality8/TinkerBell/docs/ai_v2.md

   - `replace_all=true` for full-document rewrites (requires hashing the entire snapshot).
 4. **Attach deterministic anchors** – Provide the `target_span` derived from snapshot/manifest hints (or, as a fallback, returned by `selection_range`) or include `match_text`/`expected_text` snippets from the snapshot window so the bridge can relocate the slice deterministically.
 5. **Handle guardrails** – When the runtime raises `caret_call_blocked` or `Edits must include target_span...`, refresh the snapshot/selection pair and rebuild the edit rather than retrying with caret metadata.
+6. **Delete spans intentionally** – When the desired result is removal, send `content` as an empty string alongside the same `target_span`/scope metadata you would provide for replacements.
+Any other whitespace-only payloads are still rejected so accidental blanks do not sneak through.

 ### Partner changelog